aaayumi/linux-server-configuration-udacity/README.md

 Reload SSH with `service ssh restart`

-Then now you can login grader user
+Then now you can login grader user.

+Disable rootlogin.

+Open `/etc/ssh/sshd_config` and find `PermitRootLogin` and change it to `no`.

 ### 6. Update all packages